 The Directors have decided to make additional disclosure to ensure that the accounts give a true and fair view.
-This are the:
+This are the :

 - Profit and Loss Statement

 - Additional policy notes

 - Additional Debtors and Creditors disclosures

 - Taxation notes

-- Prior period adjustment notes

 Small Companies Note

 In preparing this report, the directors have taken advantage of the small companies exemptions provided by the Companies Act, 2006 except where specifically indicated to maintain a true and fair view.